Some links in this post may be affiliate links

 Boston Fern is a fast growing fern which can grow to a height of to 2-3 feet and upto 3 feet wide.

-Boston Ferns (Nephrolepis exaltata 'Bostoniensis') are non-toxic to humans and pets as outlined by ASPCA.
+No. Boston Ferns are non-toxic to humans and pets as outlined by ASPCA.
 The ferns are safe to grow indoors.

 Boston Ferns are a pleasant addition to your plant collection, you may obtain them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Boston Fern (Nephrolepis exaltata 'Bostoniensis') does well in bright indirect light, average warmth of 15-250C, humidity of 60-70% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for a Boston Fern indoors, provide bright indirect light, warmth of 15-250C, humidity of 60-70% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.

 Boston Fern grows best in bright indirect light.
-Keep it away from direct sunlight as it may scorch the fronds.
+Position it infront of a well-lit window.
+Keep it away from direct sunlight or use a sheer curtain to filter it as it may scorch the fronds.

 Too little light will result in reduced growth and yellowish leaves.
-If the natural lighting is insufficient, you may grow Boston Fern under grow lights.
-Check out these full spectrum grow lights on Amazon.
+If the natural lighting is insufficient, you may use a full spectrum grow light to increase it.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.

-Cut down on watering during cold season as growth is minimal at this time to keep the soil slightly moist but do not allow it to dry out completely.
+Cut down on watering in fall and winter as growth is minimal at this time to keep the soil slightly moist.
+Do not allow it to dry out completely as underwatering can lead to wilting, drooping and leaf drop.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can result in rotting and death of the fern.
-Learn more on how to water indoor plants the correct way.
+Select a pot with a drainage hole and well-draining soil to prevent waterlogging as it can result in rotting and death of the fern.

-Feed Boston Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period.
-Do not feed during the cold season as growth is reduced at this time.
+Feed your Boston Fern with a liquid, water-soluble fertilizer every 2-3 weeks in spring and summer.
+Do not feed in fall and winter to prevent fertilizer burn as growth is reduced at this time.

-The best soil for Boston Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this fern.
+The best potting mix for Boston Fern should be rich in organic matter and free-draining to prevent waterlogging while providing the required nutrients.
+A blend of 2 parts of all purpose potting mix and 1 part perlite is perfect for this plant.

 One sign of an overcrowded fern is wilting leaves.
 Failure to repot an overcrowded fern can result in death of the plant.

-Repot it into a pot that is 1 size larger and one that has drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Repot it into a pot that is 1 size larger and one that has drainage hole to prevent the soil from getting soggy which can lead to rotting.
 Check out these pots with drainage holes on Amazon.

 You may also be divide the fern into several sections during repotting and pot the sections individually to propagate new plants.

-Pruning Boston Fern is easy.
-Remove dead and damaged fronds to keep the fern neat and tidy.
+Pruning Boston Fern entails removal of dead and damaged fronds to keep the fern neat and tidy.
 As it ages, the older fronds turn brown.
 Cut them off at the base to maintain the fern looking neat and tidy as well as discourage pest and disease infestation.

-Boston Fern (Nephrolepis exaltata 'Bostoniensis') propagation can be done by division at the beginning of the growing season.
-It can also be propagated from spores but they are difficult to grow.
+Boston Fern (Nephrolepis exaltata 'Bostoniensis') propagation is best done by plant division at the beginning of the growing season.
+It can also be propagated from spores but they are difficult to germinate.

-Boston Fern (Nephrolepis exaltata 'Bostoniensis') problems include brown leaf tips, wilting, yellow leaves, leaf drop, brown leaves, pests and diseases among others.
+Boston Fern (Nephrolepis exaltata 'Bostoniensis') problems are leaf drop, brown leaf tips, yellowing, wilting leaves and pests among others.
 Keep reading for more on these problems and how to fix them.

 These are spores which can be used for propagation of new Boston Ferns.
 They indicate that the frond is mature and healthy.
-In their natural environment, these spores drop to the soil and grow into new Boston Ferns.
+In their natural environment, these spores drop to the soil and grow into new ferns.

-The cause of yellowing fronds, brown tips and no new growth in Boston Fern is dry air.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Learn more on how to increase humidity for houseplants.
+Yellowing fronds, brown tips and stunted new growth on Boston Fern is caused by too dry air.
+To raise humidity, use a cool mist humidifier, set the pot on a wet pebble tray or group the plants together.

-Soggy soil is the reason for yellowing leaves in Boston Fern.
-Ensure the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy.
+Yellowing leaves on Boston Fern are caused by soggy soil.
+Use a pot with a drainage hole and free-draining soil to prevent the soil from getting soggy.

-Wilting leaves in Boston Fern is an indication of overcrowding in the current pot.
+Wilting leaves on Boston Fern is an indication of overcrowding in the current pot.
 Repot the Fern into a larger pot or divide it up for more ferns.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.